tanjeffreyz/lenet-5/README.md

 <h1 align="center">PyLeNet 5</h1>

-My first paper implementation!
-Building the LeNet-5 architecture using PyTorch and comparing its results to the publication's findings.
+An implementation of the LeNet-5 architecture using PyTorch.
 <br><br>

 <h2>References</h2>